pyodide/pyodide/docs/usage/type-conversions.md

 result of the round trip conversion `is` the original object (in the sense that they live at the same memory address).

-Translating an object from Javascript to Python and then back to Javascript gives an object that is `===` to the original object (with the exception of `NaN` because `NaN !== NaN`, and of `null` which after a round trip is converted to `undefined`).
+Translating an object from Javascript to Python and then back to Javascript gives an object that is `===` to the original object.
 Furthermore, if the object is proxied into Python, then translation back unwraps the proxy, and the result of the round trip conversion is the original object (in the sense that they live at the same memory address).
+There are a few exceptions:
+1. `NaN` is converted to `NaN` after a round trip but `NaN !== NaN`,
+2. `null` is converted to `undefined` after a round trip, and
+3. a `BigInt` will be converted to a `Number` after a round trip unless its absolute value is greater than `Number.MAX_SAFE_INTEGER` (i.e., 2^53).

 ## Implicit conversions